 Nearly all observers believe the question of the constitutionality of the new conditions will go to the Supreme Court before it is finally resolved, a process that could take years.

-Some Members of Congress are seeking to define and address the issue of sanctuary cities in federal law; however, none of the proposed bills in their current form are likely to pass both chambers.
+Some Members of Congress have sought to define and address the issue of sanctuary cities in federal law; however, none of the proposed bills in their current form are likely to pass both chambers.
 Senator John Cornyn (R-TX) has introduced a bill addressing a broad array of border and immigration issues.
-That bill, S. 1757 , includes language introduced last Congress by Senator Pat Toomey (R-PA) that would seek to discourage sanctuary policies by mandating the sharing of certain immigration information and by requiring localities to comply with ICE detainer requests.
+That bill, S. 1757, includes language introduced last Congress by Senator Pat Toomey (R-PA) that would seek to discourage sanctuary policies by mandating the sharing of certain immigration information and by requiring localities to comply with ICE detainer requests.
 The bill would withhold certain public works, economic development and community block grants from non-compliant jurisdictions.
 It would not penalize the Byrne JAG grants.

 Non-compliant jurisdictions would be penalized “any of the funds that would otherwise be allocated to the State or political subdivision” for the Byrne JAG, COPS Hiring, and “any other grant administered by the Department of Justice or the Department of Homeland Security that is substantially related to law enforcement, terrorism, national security, immigration, or naturalization.”